-Join Jan Kabili for an in-depth discussion in this video Compositing with selections and masks, part of Using Lightroom and Photoshop Elements Together.
+Join Jan Kabili for an in-depth discussion in this video Compositing with selections and masks, part of Lightroom and Photoshop Elements: Integration.

 - Now we come to the really fun part of the course…where we take the principles…that I've been showing you in earlier chapters…about how to use Lightroom and Elements together…and apply those principles to some typical use cases…where you will use the two programs together.…The prototypical example is where you have multiple photos…that you're managing in Lightroom…and you want to combine those photos…into a collage or a composite.…Here I have a photograph of a model…and next to her in Lightroom's library…I have a photograph of a blurry city.…I'd like to combine these so…that this city becomes her background.…